Arvind-4/Tic-Tac-Toe-using-Pygame/README.md

 # Tic-Tac-Toe-using-Pygame
 Tic Tac Toe Game using Pygame

-## Requires latest version of Python
-## Requires latest version of pygame
+## Requires latest version of Python and pygame

 ### To install pygame run the following command in terminal